Dgame/blog/content/php8-attributes/index.md

 $bar = Bar::deserialize("{ \"children\": [ { \"id\": 42 } ] }");
 ```

-We have no way of knowing, that `$children` is a array of `Foo`.
+We have no way of knowing, that `$children` is an array of `Foo`.
 Even if we would rely on the doc-comments, it's optional and there is no way to ensure it's correct.
 Therefore we need to add the `ArrayOf` _Attribute_:

 ```php
 <?php